-Key Takeaways From Aragon Research’s Transform Women in Technology Panel
+Key Takeaways From the Aragon Transform Women in Technology Panel

 by Betsy Burton

 I recently had the honor of moderating Aragon Research’s Women in Technology Panel as part of Aragon’s Transform 2020.
 The panel included a number of distinguished panelists, including:

 - Michelle Balash—Workday National LE Sales Leader , Technology Solutions at CrossCountry Consulting

 - Zoe Clelland—Vice President, Product & Experience at Nintex

 The primary theme was focused on how their organizations and how they (personally) were navigating the change, disruption, uncertainty, and opportunity presented this year.
 What was surprising from the panel were the takeaway themes.